-Although you’re accomplishing the same tasks as with the previous project, with this project you have created infrastructure that supports subsequent modifications and expansions of your game engine.
-You have organized your source code into separate and logical folders, created Singleton-like objects to implement core functionality of the engine, and gained experience with abstracting the SimpleShader object that will support future design and code reuse.
-With the engine now comprised of well-defined objects with clean interface methods, you can now focus on learning new concepts and abstractions, which you can use to continually add to your engine.
+Although you’re accomplishing the same tasks as with the previous project, with this project you have created an infrastructure that supports subsequent modifications and expansions of your game engine.
+You have organized your source code into separate and logical folders, organized the Singleton-like modules to implement core functionality of the engine, and gained experience with abstracting the SimpleShader class that will support future design and code reuse.
+With the engine now comprised of well-defined modules and objects with clean interface methods, you can now focus on learning new concepts and abstractions, which you can use to continually add to your engine.

 Separating GLSL from HTML

-Recall that in your projects thus far the GLSL shader code is embedded in the HTML source code of index.html.
+Thus far in your projects the GLSL shader code is embedded in the HTML source code of index.html.
 This organization means that new shaders must be added through the editing of the index.html file.
-Logically, GLSL shaders should be organized separately from HTML source files; logistically, continuously adding to index.html will result in an unmanageable, cluttered file that would become difficult to work with.
+Logically, GLSL shaders should be organized separately from HTML source files; logistically, continuously adding to index.html will result in a cluttered and unmanageable file that would become difficult to work with.
 For these reasons, the GLSL shaders should be stored in separate source files.

 The Shader Source Files Project